kyma-project/kyma/docs/03-tutorials/00-serverless/svls-13-override-runtime-image.md

 title: Override runtime image
 ---

-This tutorial show how to build custom runtime image and override functions base image with thee built one
+This tutorial shows how to build a custom runtime image and override Functions base image with the built one

 ## Prerequisites